Job Location: Atlantic Council Headquarters – Washington, DC

 Job Category: Staff

-This position requires a proven ability to communicate effectively in English and Spanish, superior ability to multitask, excellent administrative skills, strong attention to detail, a collaborative disposition, a positive attitude, and knowledge of diplomatic and governmental protocols.
+This position requires a proven ability to communicate effectively in English and Portuguese, superior ability to multitask, excellent administrative skills, strong attention to detail, a collaborative disposition, a positive attitude, and knowledge of diplomatic and governmental protocols.
 The ideal candidate will possess excellent project and time management, event planning skills, and a strong record of supporting programs and events.
-The Project Assistant will possess an understanding of political, economic, and social issues in Latin America and the Caribbean and an interest in US foreign policy toward the region.
+The Project Assistant will possess an understanding of political, economic, and social issues in Latin America and the Caribbean and an interest in US foreign policy toward the region, particularly Brazil.
 This position is for a six-month initial period with the possibility of extension.

-- Assist with ongoing projects, including planning events; and conducting research, writing, and editing documents, including memos, talking points and activity summaries.
+- Assist with ongoing projects, including planning events; and conducting research, writing, and editing documents, including talking points and activity summaries.

 - Help coordinate onsite, offsite, and virtual events, including coordinating VIP arrivals and departures, guest management, and AV coordination.